Workiva/over_react/README.md

 The library strives to maintain a 1:1 relationship with the React JS component class and API.
-To do that, an OverReact component is comprised of four core pieces that are each wired up to our Pub transformer using an analogous [annotation].
+To do that, an OverReact component is comprised of four core pieces that are each wired up to our via our builder using an analogous [annotation].

 1. [UiFactory](#uifactory)
 2. [UiProps](#uiprops)